MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 When you use the API Explorer in your browser, you can use Misty's API endpoints to try Misty out, without writing any code.
 We recommend using the API Explorer with the following browsers: Safari, Chrome, Firefox, and Microsoft Edge (latest versions).

+**Note: It's not generally recommended for multiple users to each use a separate instance of the API Explorer to connect and send commands to a single Misty robot.
+If more than one person does connect to Misty at the same time, as in a class or group development environment, people will need to take turns sending commands, or Misty may appear to respond unpredictably.**

 ## Setting up the API Explorer
 As with the companion app and Blockly, when using the API Explorer, make sure your computer and Misty are on the same Wi-Fi network and using Bluetooth. ![API Explorer](../../../assets/images/api_client.png)